PA New Economy Technology Scholarship (NETS) Program FAQ

 - SciTech Scholarship Work Experience/Internship

 - If I received a NETS scholarship last year, must I apply again this year?

-You must renew your Free Application for Federal Student Aid (FAFSA®) by August 1.
+You must renew your FAFSA® (Free Application for Federal Student Aid) by August 1.
 However, you do not need to submit a new NETS application or sign a new Master Promissory Note.

-- Why must I file for a Pennsylvania State Grant and Federal Pell Grant?
+- Why must I file for a PA State Grant and Federal Pell Grant?

 - What does the NETS Program use to determine educational costs?

 The components of your educational costs depend on your enrollment status:

 - Academic year and summer term full-time enrollment

 - Room and board